japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 `tungstenMemoryMode` returns `OFF_HEAP` only when the following are all met:

-* xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.enabled[spark.memory.offHeap.enabled] configuration property is enabled (it is not by default)
+* ROOT:configuration-properties.md#spark.memory.offHeap.enabled[spark.memory.offHeap.enabled] configuration property is enabled (it is not by default)

-* xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property is greater than `0` (it is `0` by default)
+* ROOT:configuration-properties.md#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property is greater than `0` (it is `0` by default)

 * JVM supports unaligned memory access (aka *unaligned Unsafe*, i.e. `sun.misc.Unsafe` package is available and the underlying system has unaligned-access capability)

 Otherwise, `tungstenMemoryMode` returns `ON_HEAP`.

-NOTE: Given that xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.enabled[spark.memory.offHeap.enabled] configuration property is disabled (`false`) by default and xref:ROOT:configuration-properties.adoc#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property is `0` by default, Spark seems to encourage using Tungsten memory allocated on the JVM heap (`ON_HEAP`).
+NOTE: Given that ROOT:configuration-properties.md#spark.memory.offHeap.enabled[spark.memory.offHeap.enabled] configuration property is disabled (`false`) by default and ROOT:configuration-properties.md#spark.memory.offHeap.size[spark.memory.offHeap.size] configuration property is `0` by default, Spark seems to encourage using Tungsten memory allocated on the JVM heap (`ON_HEAP`).

 NOTE: `tungstenMemoryMode` is a Scala `final val` and cannot be changed by custom <<implementations, MemoryManagers>>.